 1. Introduction

-In Java, switch-case and if-else are both control flow statements that allow the execution of different code blocks based on certain conditions.
+In Java, switch-case and if-else are control flow statements that allow the execution of different code blocks based on certain conditions.
 The switch-case statement selects one of many code blocks to be executed by comparing the value of a variable against a list of case values. if-else, on the other hand, evaluates boolean expressions and executes a code block based on the result of that evaluation.

 2. Key Points